 The Cost Share Program builds partnerships with local entities to pool efforts and resources to deliver state highway and bridge projects.
 When local entities are willing to partner with MoDOT, MoDOT matches their investment up to 50 percent of the project cost.
-MoDOT works in cooperation with the Department of Economic Development with local entities to the project cost.
-See made to create jobs and may provide up to 100 percent of the project cost.
+MoDOT works in cooperation with the Department of Economic Development with local entities to the cermine when targeted investments can be made to create jobs and may provide up to 100 percent of the project cost.